Edinburgh trams: 350 people apply for just 12 driver jobs

 Lothian Buses, the council-owned company which will run the tram network, opened recruitment last month.

 Trams are due to run by summer 2014 from Edinburgh Airport to York Place.

-The high number of applicants mean 30 people are chasing each job.'Great opportunity'
+The high number of applicants mean 30 people are chasing each job.

 The job advert said candidates needed to have the "ability and desire to work safely, be flexible and deliver customer service excellence," as well as "well developed concentration and communication skills."

 Tram drivers will start earning between £20,000 and £24,000 a year to operate the vehicles.